Jabulani-N/holbertonschool-higher_level_programming/javascript-warm_up/README.md

 ```

-* as you can see, `this` behaves like "self" in python, returning the difinition of the object in question.
+* as you can see, `this` behaves much like "self" in python, returning the difinition of the object in question.